IMS-Tunis/hamdeni-platform/README.md

 # Hamdeni Platform
-This is the full version with structured levels and routing.
+Fully complete version with login, real dashboard, CSS/JS, and all images.